The Institute’s goal of preserving and promoting jazz includes introducing people around the world to this great American art form.

 The Institute’s international programs date back to 1989, when Clark Terry and Paul Jeffrey led an Institute summer program in Dolo, Italy.
 More recently, the Institute has conducted workshops in South America, Europe, Africa, and Asia.
 The most successful and far reaching international programs have been the many Institute tours sponsored by the U.S. Department of State, as well as the creation of an alliance with seven Caribbean nations.

-The Thelonious Monk Institute Jazz Ambassadors, an ensemble of previous Competition winners, was organized in 1995 for a six-week tour of seven African nations.
-Pianist Ted Rosenthal, drummer Harold Summey, Composers Competition winner Patrick Zimmerli, and vocalist winner Lisa Henry were among the artists who presented workshops and concerts for audiences in Eritrea, Ethiopia, Madagascar, Mauritius, Mozambique, South Africa, and Swaziland under the leadership of T.S.
-Monk.
+The Institute’s Jazz Ambassadors, an ensemble of previous Competition winners, was organized in 1995 for a six-week tour of seven African nations.
+Pianist Ted Rosenthal, drummer Harold Summey, Composers Competition winner Patrick Zimmerli, and vocalist winner Lisa Henry were among the artists who presented workshops and concerts for audiences in Eritrea, Ethiopia, Madagascar, Mauritius, Mozambique, South Africa, and Swaziland.

-In 1996, a second State Department tour was assembled, this time featuring the members of the first class of the Thelonious Monk Institute of Jazz Performance along with T.S.
-Monk, Herbie Hancock, and Wayne Shorter.
+In 1996, a second State Department tour was assembled, this time featuring the members of the first class of the Institute of Jazz Performance along with Thelonious Monk, Jr., Herbie Hancock, and Wayne Shorter.
 The group traveled to India and Thailand, performing and teaching to thrilled audiences who were receiving their first hands-on jazz experience.
 During the course of the tour, the Institute students performed at the celebration of the 50th anniversary of the coronation of the King of Thailand.

 The Institute forged an alliance with seven Caribbean nations (St. Lucia, Jamaica, Puerto Rico, Cayman Islands, Barbados, Grenada, and Trinidad) in 1997, establishing educational outreach programs that bring jazz masters and educators to the people of the Caribbean.
 Each year, internationally renowned jazz artists and educators such as Bobby Watson, Ellis Marsalis, and Arturo Sandoval present master classes, workshops and concerts with artists and educators from the islands.